IBM/wincollect/WinCollect10/Agent Install Templates/readme.md

 > All templates used as part of the WinCollect install must start with
 > "update_" and be in XML format.
 Examples to follow.

-## Installation Cmd Parameters

-The WC_DEST parameter can be used with the install scripts to pass a QRadar hostname/IP into the install script.
-You can either use the WC_DEST parameter or you set the hostname/IP directly in the updated script

-Example

-    msiexec.exe /q /i wincollect-10.x.x-xxx.x64.msi WC_DEST="<QRadar Hostname/IP>"  WC_SCRIPT="c:\wincollectinstall\update_<InstallScriptName>.xml"

 # Setting Parameters in Templates

 You will see the following three different formats for setting parameters in the update XML.